nikat/mtproto2json/README.md

 ## What is mtproto2json? ##

-**mtproto2json** is a proxy between Telegram client and Telegram API.
+**mtproto2json** is a proxy service between Telegram client and Telegram API.
 It uses JSON/TCP to talk to clients and MTProto to talk to Telegram API servers.

 ## What is Telegram? ##

-Telegram is a cloud-based instant messaging service.
+Telegram is a cloud-based instant messaging service. https://telegram.org

-## Why would you need a proxy? ##
+## Why would anyone need this proxy? ##

 Telegram uses a complicated encryption scheme called MTProto.
-While it is open and documented, you might want co create a simple utility, a prototype application or to play with new telegram methods without having to implement binary serialization or encryption.
+While it is open and documented, you might want to create a simple utility, to prototype an application or just to play with new Telegram API methods without having to implement binary serialization or encryption.

+More info on MTProto here: https://core.telegram.org/mtproto

-**mtproto2json** does it for you, you only need to establish a TCP connection and a JSON parser to start creating your app.
+**mtproto2json** implements MTProto for you, you only need to establish a TCP connection and a JSON parser to start creating your app.

 ## There are libraries implementing MTProto, why would I use mtproto2json? ##

-First, **mtproto2json** is not a library, it's a server.
+**mtproto2json** is not a library, it's a service.
 You can use it with applications written in any language or framework.

-Second, the Telegram TL scheme is constantly updated.
-Libraries are slow to catch with new methods and new features. **mtproto2json** depends on a very small subset of scheme.tl methods and types, so we don't have to rewrite or regenerate the library code to follow **scheme.tl** updates.
+Another reason to use **mtproto2json** over other MTProto implementations is that the Telegram TL scheme is constantly updated.
+Other libraries are slow to catch with new methods and new features.

+**mtproto2json** uses **scheme.tl** dynamically and depends on a very small subset of TL methods and types, so we don't have to rewrite or regenerate the library code to follow **scheme.tl** updates.
+The only thing you need to update after updating **scheme.tl** is the TL_LAYER parameter in **localsettings.py**.

+*More on TL language here: https://core.telegram.org/mtproto/TL*

+*The most recent scheme.tl for Telegram can be found here: https://raw.githubusercontent.com/telegramdesktop/tdesktop/dev/Telegram/Resources/scheme.tl*

+## License? ##

+**mtproto2json** is distributed under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 license https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode

+For commercial use please address the author.

 # Description #